qutip/qutip-qip/doc/source/installation.rst

 are used to build and test the documentation.

 .. _circuit_plot_packages:

 Additional software for Plotting Circuits
 =========================================
-In order to plot circuits, the following non-Python softwares are needed:
+In order to plot circuits, the following non-Python packages are needed:

 LaTeX
 -----